Starcounter

 Introduction

 Starcounter allows to retrieve query results in portions without need to keep an Enumerator (a cursor) with query result open.
-In addition to standard OFFSET clause, Starcounter SQL is extended with OFFSETKEY clause, which re-creates the query enumerator and continues after the last retrieved record.
+In addition to standard clause, Starcounter SQL is extended with OFFSETKEY clause, which re-creates the query enumerator and continues after the last retrieved record.

 While a server side cursor can provide a snapshot isolation, the OFFSETKEY functionality is a good compromise.
 It provides for client side cursors with no server side state, just as OFFSET does, but without the duplicate or missing records common with OFFSET.